BIDS/repro-case-studies/case-studies/dushizima.md

 ## How or where did you learn about reproducibility?

-Much of what I knew I needed to learn on my own, then I met Software Carpentry members and BIDS fellows.
-Lots of concepts came together more systematically particularly after attending Software Carpentry classes and becoming a instructor myself.
+Flow charts and code documentation improved grades during college, and their absence meant punishment.
+The tech-industry introduced me to version control, and [TortoiseSVN](https://tortoisesvn.net/docs/nightly/TortoiseSVN_en/tsvn-preface-development.html) and I started working together with several colleagues.
+Other tools came along the way, such as [git](https://git-scm.com/), [Atlassian](https://www.atlassian.com/software) tools, but after entering BIDS, reproduciblity learning turned into an more fun activity.
+Lots of concepts came together more systematically, particularly after attending Software Carpentry classes and becoming a instructor myself.

 ## What do you see as the major challenges to doing reproducible research in your domain, and do you have any suggestions?